What do candidates on the Electronic Fault Finding course actually do?

 ![]() |

-Candidates on the electronic fault finding training course are shown a wide range of common active electronic components.
+Candidates on the electronic fault finding training course are shown a wide range of common passive and active electronic components.
 They are shown how to read the markings of these components, where and how they would typically be used, their common lead-outs and they also use test equipment to confirm the serviceability of these components |

 We then go on to look at op-amps, voltage comparators and other ICs.
 The various ways in which these are used is analysed.
 We also look at how oscilloscopes should be used.
 The following are some pages from this part of the course notes, showing how op-amps can be connected, how oscilloscopes should be set up and an explanation of some of the more common digital logic ICs like shift registers and decoders.